Welcome to today's edition of the Rush 24-7 podcast.

 I've got to take another break here.

-Let me hold that one and pick it up when we when we get back.
+Rather than start another thought, let me hold that one and pick it up when we get back.

-Great to have you, Rush Limboy and the EIB Network.
+Great to have you, Rush Limbaugh and the EIB network.

 Another exciting big week of broadcast excellence.